prash5t/postreal/README.md

 ##### Features:

 - Post picture from camera
-- Like/Comment on Posts
+- View/Like/Comment on Posts
-- Get connected with other users
+- In-app notification for different user activites

 ##### Note: